hybridious/Artifical-Intelligence/README.md

  - UI; not very important at the start, but the bot does need a user interface.
-(NOT DONE)

 twitter.com/0xret2plt has finshed this